 Take care of your pest problems before they become overwhelming.

 Make sure you maintain the correct mulch and water levels because this is key to keeping diseases at bay.
 If you see large spots on the leaves with a dark border, apply a fungicide spray.

 Wilted and brown leaves with white masses are a sign of Sclerotium Blight, and you want to pull the mulch away from the plant if this is the case.
 Don’t over water your hosta.
 Water just enough to keep the soil nicely moist.

 A well grown plant is far more resistant to disease than a plant this is struggling.

 Closing Thoughts on How to Make Hostas Grow Bigger

-If you made it this far you must have found the the article interesting and hopefully helpful.
-If so please bookmark it as I will be adding new tips at random intervals.
+If you made it this far, you must have found the article interesting and hopefully helpful.
+If so, please bookmark it, as I will add new tips at random intervals.